 Madeira on a budget – Accommodation

 For all those of you visiting Madeira on a budget, I have prepared a new series of posts about cheap, cheaper or free options for meals, accommodation and transport in Madeira.
-Today, a couple of ideas for free or cheap accommodation on Madeira.
+Today, a couple of ideas for free or cheap stays on Madeira.